Famous ice cream logos: The top American ice cream brands

 Blue Bell Creameries Logo

 Upon closer inspection, the Blue Bell Creameries logo showcases the brand’s rich history and values.
 Its design references a bygone era, evoking a sense of trust and age-old reliability.
 The emblem is based on a charming illustration: a young girl, immersed in innocent fun, leading a cow along a path.
-This image is not just aesthetic, and it carries a deeper meaning.
-It points to the brand’s long tradition, embodying the pure delight associated with ice cream and the legacy that Blue Bell has built over the years.
+This image is not just aesthetic; and it carries a deeper meaning.
+It points to the brand’s long tradition, embodying the pure delight of ice cream and the legacy that Blue Bell has built over the years.

 Blue Bunny